orestis-koutroumpas/ZOO-DBMS/README.md

 # ZOO-DBMS

-This project is a part of the ECE_CK703 Data Bases course within the Electrical and Computer Engineering department at the University of Patras, Greece.

 ## Project Purpose

 The project focuses on creating a database application for a zoo.
-Participants design and implement a system that addresses the information management needs for the animals, employees, and exhibits of the zoo.
+The system addresses the information management needs for the animals, employees, and exhibits of the zoo.
 Functions include recording and updating information about animals, personnel management, and accessing statistical data.